Restaurants in Mexico City

 Telephone: +52 55 5512 8959

 Open since 1936, many celebrity diners have frequented the classic-European dining room of Restaurant Danubio, in the Centro Histórico.
 The restaurant's menu offers superb Spanish cuisine prepared on an ancient coal and firewood stove.
 The seafood at Restaurant Danubio is excellent - be sure to try the langostinos (baby crayfish).
-Open daily for lunch and dinner; reservations recommended.
+It's open daily for lunch and dinner, and reservations are recommended.

 Telephone: +52 55 5521 0976